A Collection of Portfolio Templates for Creative Professionals

 06. 3D Artist

-One of the most important things to take into account when making an online design portfolio is the first fold of your website.
+One of the most important things to take into account when you decide to create a portfolio is the first fold of your website.
 Your homepage design is often the first glimpse of your work for potential clients, which is why you should utilize this space to form a long lasting impression.

 This portfolio website template features a mesmerizing first fold with a fullscreen animated loop.
 The artist’s name is placed front-and-center, together with a concise textual description of the work they produce, helping visitors get a feel for the website as soon as they enter.